divij5267/Job-Posting-Insights/README.md

 ## 🛠️ Technology Stack

 - Python for data collection and processing
-- R for the Rest
+- R for the rest

 ## 📂 Repository Structure